For decades, Australia Day has been a meaningful day of unity and celebration for the country’s freedom, values, and patriotism.

 We can’t deny the pandemic has completely changed how we do business.
 But by accepting what can’t change and finding ways to adapt to the situation, your brand will continue to flourish.

 These tips are only a few of the many things you can do to make your marketing work during this time and age.
+Even just considering the launch of .au direct domains is one best way to bolster your marketing strategies.
 Besides, looking for alternatives to keep your brand afloat already presents a noble Aussie trait—resiliency.

 Happy Australia Day, mate!